-What Can a Handyman Do in Morgan in Morgan County, Alabama?
+What Can a Handyman Do Without a License in Morgan in Morgan County, Alabama?

 In Alabama, most “handyman” work can be done without a state contractor license only if each job stays under the state’s contractor-license threshold (and you are not performing regulated trades like electrical, plumbing, HVAC, or gas).
 Once a job meets or exceeds the threshold, Alabama requires a state contractor license through the Alabama Licensing Board for General Contractors (and/or the Alabama Home Builders Licensure Board for residential home building/repair work).
 Even when you’re exempt from a state contractor license, you still typically need a city (and sometimes county) business license and must pull permits for certain building, electrical, plumbing, or mechanical work.